chamnap/active_record_uuid/README.md

       has_many :comments, :foreign_key => "comment_id", :inverse_of => :post
     end

-5. It also corrects the `schema.rb` to reflect that `uuid` is not auto-increment integer primary_key so that your tests could work well.
+5. It also corrects the `schema.rb` to reflect that `uuid` is not an auto-increment integer primary_key so that your tests could work well.

+    # assign a uuid
+    @post.assign_uuid

+    # assign a uuid and save immediately
+    @post.assign_uuid!

+    # generate to a uuid
+    Post.generate_uuid